ai-lab-projects/thermal-aware-parallel-experiments/README.md

-# CPU Load and Thermal Throttling Analysis Framework
+# Thermal-Aware Parallel Experiments

-This project is a Python-based system for running CPU stress experiments under varying levels of parallelism, monitoring CPU temperatures using OpenHardwareMonitor, and analyzing thermal throttling and performance.
+This project provides a Python-based framework for benchmarking CPU performance under thermal constraints, with a focus on understanding how parallel workload scaling interacts with temperature, throttling, and computation throughput.

 ## Features

-- Run CPU load experiments with configurable numbers of parallel worker processes
+- Parallel CPU workload generation using configurable number of processes
-- Monitor CPU temperature in real time using OpenHardwareMonitor
+- Real-time CPU temperature monitoring using OpenHardwareMonitor
+- Logging of temperature and workload iterations over time
-- Automatically stop computations if temperature stays high too long (extra safety layer)
+- Automatic force-stop if CPU temperature remains high for a critical duration
-- Evaluate optimal number of worker processes by comparing computation counts
-- Optional pause-on-overheat mode for thermal control (disabled by default)
+- Optional pause-on-overheat mechanism (disabled by default)
+- Jupyter notebook for cross-experiment analysis and visualization

 ## Requirements

 - Python 3.x
-- OpenHardwareMonitor v0.9.6 or compatible
+- OpenHardwareMonitor (v0.9.6 recommended)
-  Must be located at
+  Must be located at:
   ``openhardwaremonitor-v0.9.6/OpenHardwareMonitor/OpenHardwareMonitor.exe``
 - Python packages:
   - ``numpy``